 PNB will also issue you a Form 16A giving details of tax deducted on FD interest and tax deposited by it with government treasury.
 The TDS amount deposited by the bank with Income Tax Department can be verified in your 26AS statement available online on IT department website or through your net banking account.
 You can claim credit for the TDS amount in your annual Income Tax Return.

 PNB FD interest rate calculator – Check your city

 Keep your KYC documents - PAN card, address proof and photo ready.

-Punjab National Bank has reduced its overnight and six months marginal cost of lending rates to 8.90 and 9.10 percent from 9 and 9.20 percent earlier.
-Minimum MCLR rates for one year and five year tenure are also reduced by 10 basis points to 9.15 and 9.45 percent from 9.25 and 9.50 percent respectively.
-New rates are effective from 1st December, 2016.
+Punjab National Bank has reduced its overnight and three month marginal cost of lending rates by 70 basis points to 8.20 and 8.25 percent as compared to 8.90 and 8.95 percent earlier.
+The revised MCLR for six months and one year now stands at 8.40 and 8.45 percent respectively.
+Similarly, five year MCLR has reduced to 8.75 percent as compared to 9.45 percent earlier.
+The rates are effective from 1st January, 2017.